 - 60 millimeters and over: These are recommended for specialty riders who are skating using old-school boards, longboards, dirt boards, and downhill which are made for rougher surfaces and speed.

-Tips When Choosing Skateboard Wheels
+Tips When Choosing Skateboard Wheels for Street Skating

 - Skateboard wheels come in various cuts and shapes, including wide or narrow lip, and the cruiser wheel shape.
 The wheels with a narrow lip are better if you are looking for a skateboard ride with less weight and friction.
-It will help you learn and master that next tricks because of more responsiveness to quick movements.
+It will help you learn and master the next tricks because of more responsiveness to quick movements.

-- For commuters and newbies, investing in cruiser wheels provide the best grip and rounded outer lips.
+- For commuters and newbies, investing in cruiser wheels provide more grip and rounded outer lips.
 Consider standard wide lip skateboard wheels to get the best of both worlds because of less speed inclination as compared to narrower models.
 Also, these are more balanced and sturdy, making them a great asset to average skaters both on the streets and around the park.

 - Softer skateboard wheels are suitable for street skating, while harder wheels are highly recommended for smooth surfaces, like skate parks.
 The harder wheels are generally faster, and the softer wheels are generally slower with more advantage of more grip.